UCS - Universal Certification and Services

 A KPI is a measurable value that shows how effectively a data centre is achieving its objectives.
 In simple terms, it tells you if things are working as they should.

-Why Standardized KPIs Are Critical
+Why Standardised KPIs Are Critical

-Without standardization, performance assessments can vary significantly between facilities, making comparisons unreliable and potentially misleading.
+Without standardisation, performance assessments can vary significantly between facilities, making comparisons unreliable and potentially misleading.
 What may be considered “excellent performance” in one data centre could represent only average efficiency in another.
 ISO standards remove that ambiguity and create a common language.

-Energy Efficiency KPI in ISO/IEC 30134-2
+Energy Efficiency KPI in ISO/IEC 30134-2:2026

 Understanding Power Usage Effectiveness (PUE)